MattHodge/matthodge.github.io/_posts/2016-03-29-windows-metric-dashboards-with-influxdb-and-grafana.md

 ![Full Hyper-V Dashboard](/images/posts/influxdb_grafana_windows/fulldashboard.png "Full Hyper-V Dashboard")

-> :loudspeaker: Want to be notified when I post more like this?
-[Follow me on Twitter: @MattHodge](https://twitter.com/matthodge) :loudspeaker:
+> 📢 Want to be notified when I post more like this?
+[Follow me on Twitter: @MattHodge](https://twitter.com/matthodge) 📢

 * TOC
 {:toc}